 Physicians prepare bills to Medicare using Current Procedures and Terminology (CPT) codes.
 The Medicare fiscal intermediary confirms that the bill was a appropriate and calculates a payment based on a system of relative values assigned to each code.
 The Medicare conversion factor provides about $35 per billed relative value unit.

 Researchers may not have a copy of the physicians' bill, or have a list of all of the procedures provided during a stay.
 If the researcher knows the Diagnosis Related Group (DRG) assigned to the stay, the cost of physician services may be estimated.
 This method assumes that every patient assigned to a given DRG received exactly the same physician services.
 This assumption, while not perfect, is fairly reasonable as provision of additional physician services often results in the stay being assigned to a different, more expensive DRG.

-Two studies provide useful information for estimating the cost of physician services based on DRG.
+Three studies provide useful information for estimating the cost of physician services based on DRG.

 - Miller ME, Welch WP.
 Analysis of Hospital Medical Staff Volume Performance Standards: Technical Report.
 Washington D.C.: The Urban Institute; 1993.

 - Mitchell, JB, NT McCall, FT Burge, S Boyce, R Dittus, D Heck, M Parchman, L Iezzoni.
 Per Case Prospective Payment for Episodes of Hospital Care Health Economics Research, Inc. (1995) NTIS RB95-226023

 - Post 2008

 - Peterson C, Xu L, Florence C, Grosse SD, Annest JL.
 Professional fee ratios for US hospital discharge data.
 Med Care.
 2015; 53: 840-9.